 Vegan Pumpkin Dhal

 Have you ever wanted to devour some nice hot dhal pumpkin food?
 Then this is the recipe for you.
-You would need one whole pumpkin, two cardamoms, one cinnamon stick, some onions and garlic, turmeric powder, chilli powder, cumin powder, and garam masala.
+You would need one whole pumpkin, two cardamoms, one cinnamon stick, some onions and garlic, turmeric powder (spilled it? learn how to remove it!), chilli powder, cumin powder, and garam masala.

 Sauté your onions and garlic until it is a golden brown, then add in the spices.
 Once you have done so, you can add your pumpkins and creamer to thicken the dhal.
 Make sure you boil the pumpkin thoroughly and smash it into the gravy once it is soft.

 You don’t have to give up Mexican night just because you have made the switch to vegan.
 There are plenty of ways to make this, and you do not have to follow strictly the ingredients laid out.
 Feel free to make a couple of tweaks as you see fit.